Financial Aid Terms and Conditions

 Satisfactory progress ratios are calculated by dividing hours earned by hours attempted.
 For example, if 12 hours are attempted and 9 hours are earned, the ratio is 9/12 = 75 percent.
 Grades of A, B, C, D and S qualify as earned and attempted hours.
 Audits, incompletes, withdrawals, drops, F’s and U’s are attempted hours but are not earned.
 Repeat courses count as attempted each try, but count as earned only once.
 Additional restrictions exist on multiple repeats.

 5. Maximum Hours Attempted (Maximum Time Frame): Federal regulations require students to complete their program of study within a reasonable time frame.
 The time frame is defined as 1½ times the minimum credit hours required to complete a program.
 For programs requiring 64 credit hours, the regulations would allow up to 96 credit hours to be attempted.
 The student should determine the number of credit hours required for their selected program.
 All hours attempted, whether on aid or not, are counted.
 Transfer students hours earned at other schools are included in this count.
-At any point it is determined that the student can no longer complete their program by this maximum hours, the student is no longer eligible for federal assistance.
+If at any point it is determined that the student can no longer complete their program by this maximum hours, the student is no longer eligible for federal assistance.

 Eligibility Status